-We have updated the title for our objectives around tax and cost to incorporate fairness as this better reflected the outcome we were seeking from promoting transparency. • Entities should pay taxes fairly
+We have updated the title for our objectives around tax and cost to incorporate fairness as this better reflected the outcome we were seeking from promoting transparency.

-Brunel believes taxation is an essential component of a healthy. sustainable society.
+Brunel believes taxation is an essential component of a healthy, sustainable society.
 This is the first of six principles on taxation that guides our approach.
 These principles are set out in our Tax Policy, for which there is a public summary (2022 update) on our website.